EHMA-GGI Special Interest Group on Governance

 – Production of one publication annually and blogs contributed by members of the SIG on key themes, challenges and opportunities identified within the group

 – 1 or 2 annual member meetings (either in person or online)

 – Visits between members and organised study tours to encourage sharing of ideas, learning and best practice across Europe

 – Building a European Body of Knowledge on Governance for the benefit of individual members and their organisations.

-The first meeting of the SIG on Governance will focus on establishing and agreeing the key themes and focus for the group, reflecting the most important issues that the members would like to explore, and identify what this pan-European group can achieve through this membership that they would not be able to access elsewhere.
+The first meeting of the SIG on Governance focused on establishing and agreeing the key themes and focus for the group, reflecting the most important issues that the members would like to explore, and identify what this pan-European group can achieve through this membership that they would not be able to access elsewhere.

 Those interested in pursuing a more active role within the group can become Member of the SIG Advisory Group, which will lead on the co-creation of the group’s next meetings, including shaping the programme and content for publications.
-Details of this will be shared during the first meeting.

 The outputs of these European meetings will be shared with all members and will inform the themes to be agreed for the upcoming meetings.